Skip to contents

 DT

-#> race sex age_desc us_citizen home_zip high_school sat_math
+#> hours_transfer age_desc us_citizen home_zip high_school sat_math sat_verbal

 course.
-For this student, the records show 52 courses (one row per course) leading up to thier first degree.
+For this student, the records show 52 courses (one row per course) leading up to their first degree.

 # columns to keep